siribi/CODEML_WORKFLOW/README.md

 The scripts are written in bash, python and R for a slurm based computing cluster like this one: https://documentation.sigma2.no/jobs/job_scripts/saga_job_scripts.html

-PARENT = path to your working directory <br />
-SCRIPTS = path to the directory with the relevant scripts <br />

 # PART 1.
 MAKING ALIGNMENTS FROM ORTHOGROUPS
 #################################################################################### <br />